dslab-epfl/svshi/README.md

 ### Docker

-We also provide a docker image with all requirements and SVSHI installed.
+We also provide a Docker image with all requirements and SVSHI installed.
 To use it:

 1. Run `./build_docker.sh` to build the image
 2. Run `./run_docker.sh` to run the docker container.
 It opens a `sh` instance in the container with the current directory mapped to `/pwd` in the container